skalenetwork/skaled/README.md

 cd skaled
 ```

-⚠️ Note: Because this repository depends on additional submodules, it is important to pass`--recurse-submodules` to the `git clone` command to automatically initialize and update each submodule.
+⚠️ Note: Because this repository depends on additional submodules, it is important to pass`--recurse-submodules` to the `git clone` command.

-If you have already cloned the repo and forgot to pass `--recurse-submodules`, then just execute `git submodule update --init --recursive`
+If you have already cloned the repo and forgot to pass `--recurse-submodules`, execute `git submodule update --init --recursive`

 ### Install required Ubuntu packages